A voxel-level approach to brain age prediction: A method to assess regional brain aging: Materials and Methods

 The weighted sum (Eq. \ref{eq:lossfunction}) of the three terms is the loss function ($\mathcal L$) to be optimized during training.
 The weights $w_s$, $w_g$, and $w_v$ were set empirically and changed as the training progressed.
 The weight for the segmentation output, $w_s$, was initialized with the highest weight owing to the value being the smallest among the three loss terms (ranging between 0-1).
-The global age and voxel-wise age prediction weights, $w_g$, and $w_v$, respectively, were initialized with equal weights and updated as described in Table \ref{lossweights}.
+The global age and voxel-wise age prediction weights, $w_g$, and $w_v$, respectively, were initialized with equal weights and updated as described in Table \ref{lossweights}. \nw{The individual weights were manually initialized and changed as the training progressed rather than being learned during training as hyperparameters to ensure the weights do not simply converge to zero to minimize the overall loss without effectively minimizing the individual loss terms.
+The choice of weight initializations were inspired by the range of each of the loss metrics as well as observation of the individual loss values in the initial epochs as the training progressed.
+This technique included experimentation to arrive at the weights proposed in the manuscript.}

 To ensure that the model does not learn a uniform prediction of brain age across all voxels, a subtle noise component is introduced into the loss calculation during the model's training.
-This noise, randomly selected from the range of -2 to +2, is added to the ground truth labels for each voxel.
+This \nw{uniform} noise (U), randomly selected from the range of -2 to +2, is added to the ground truth labels for each voxel (Eq. \ref{eq:voxel}).
 This strategic addition of noise encourages the model to learn the nuanced variations in the brain aging process across distinct regions and across subjects.
 We hypothesize that, when exposed to a combination of added noise and variations in underlying structural features, the model will develop accurate representations of these variations during training.
-By constraining the noise to a narrow range of -2 to +2, it is ensured that the effect on the training process is limited to an intentionally added randomization, without significantly impacting the model training process.
+By constraining the noise to a narrow range of -2 to +2, it is ensured that the effect on the training process is limited to an intentionally added randomization, without significantly impacting the model training process. \nw{The noise component influences the MAE calculation during the training loss computation and consequently, helps with a robust update of weights during back-propagation.
+The noise, despite being small, helps the model to learn variations in structural features as observed in the T1-weighted images by acting as a tool to guide the model towards learning features such that all voxels are not assigned the same brain age predictions, but rather, predict brain age based on small variations in structural changes as observed in the T1-weighted images.}

 To evaluate the significance of incorporating noise into the ground truth labels, a variant of the proposed model without the inclusion of any additional noise was also trained.
 In this model, chronological age is assigned to each voxel in the ground truth labels for the voxel-level brain age prediction task based on the assumption discussed in Section \ref{sec:introduction}.
 In the subsequent result section, a performance comparison of both models is described.